 cord, and checking the hips.

 4. Do screening tests.
-Your doctor will review the screening tests
+Your doctor will review the screening

-your baby will have one now.
+done then, your baby will have one now.

 5. Update immunizations.Immunizations